Horse Art and the Baroque Age

 Lady and Gentleman - Aelbert Cuyp 1620-91

-In many art works of the day, much more importance was placed on the horse than in previous time periods.
+In many art works of the day, much more importance was placed on horses than in previous time periods.

-In painting the favorite pony Prince Balthasar Carlos, Diego Velasquez had to work from the deceased and stuffed pony, it having already lived it’s life.
-The horse in art was popular!
+In painting the favorite pony Prince Balthasar Carlos, Diego Velasquez had to work from the deceased and stuffed pony, it having already lived it?s life.

 Stefano della Bella was an etcher and imitated the work of Callot, but his love of animals, especially horses, infused the subject matter of his prolific career and he portrayed many horses in many poses, including the work horse.